UMBC Using New Technology In Effort To Detect COVID-19 In High Occupancy Areas

 “It just draws the air in and at the end of the test it will let you know if you have the virus present,” Pound said.

-It’s a technology that has been around since the early 1900s.
-Once used to detect chemical warfare, it has been repurposed in the era of COVID-19.
+It’s technology that has been around for some time, used to detect biological warfare, it’s been repurposed in the era of COVID-19.

-“What we changed is the biosensor and replaced something that’s specific to ricin or anthrax with something that’s specific to binding with the SARS-COV2 virus,” Warren Mino, Managing Director of Smiths Detection,” said.READ MORE: Planning A Road Trip?
-Experts Are Urging You Get Your Car Serviced For Safety
+“What we changed is the biosensor and replaced something that’s specific to ricin or anthrax with something that’s specific to binding with the SARS-COV2 virus,” Warren Mino, Managing Director of Smiths Detection,” said.READ MORE: Morgan State University To Require COVID Vaccinations For All Faculty, Staff And Students Returning To Campus

 Baltimore Based Company, Smiths Detection created the BioFlash and teamed up with UMBC for a pilot program.